apache/hawq-docs/admin/ambari-admin.md

         done
         ```

-##What if the HAWQ System User Password on Ambari Is Not Updated?
+###What if the HAWQ System User Password on Ambari Is Not Updated?

 Not updating the Ambari system user password causes Ambari to behave as if the gpadmin password was never changed \(it keeps the old password\).
 The password issued by the Ambari web console is used for the `hawq ssh-exkeys` utility, which is run during the start phase of HAWQMASTER.
-If passwordless ssh has already been set up \(a key has been exchanged earlier and the host has it stored in ~/.ssh/authorized_keys\), the `hawq ssh-exkeys` utility will not exchange the key.
+If passwordless ssh has already been set up \(a key has been exchanged earlier and the host has it stored in `~/.ssh/authorized_keys`\), the `hawq ssh-exkeys` utility will not exchange the key.
 If passwordless ssh has not been set up, `hawq ssh-exkeys` attempts to exchange the key by using the password provided by the Ambari web console.
-If the password on the host machine differs from the HAWQ System User password recognized on Ambari, exchanging the key from the HAWQMASTER fails.
+If the password on the host machine differs from the HAWQ System User password recognized on Ambari, exchanging the key with the HAWQMASTER fails.
 Components without passwordless ssh might not be registered with the HAWQ cluster.

-##What if the Password Expires on the Host Machines?
+###What if the Password Expires on the Host Machines?

-Use the procedure above to create a new password on the host machines, then update the ##HAWQ System User Password## on the Ambari Web Console.
+Use the procedure above to create a new password on the host machines, then update the HAWQ **System User Password** on the Ambari Web Console.
 This will synchronize the password on the host machines with the password recognized by Ambari.